isomerpages/govtech-stp/_travelling-to-singapore/arriving-overview.md

 ### 1) Returning Singapore Citizens and Permanent Residents

 Singapore Citizens and Singapore Permanent Residents <u>returning from all countries/regions</u> may return to Singapore without seeking entry approval.
 However, prevailing travel health measures will apply depending on their travel history to various countries/regions before arriving in Singapore.
+Click [here](/sc-pr/overview) for more info.

 There are reduced health measures for fully vaccinated travellers departing from Germany and Brunei under the Vaccinated Travel Lane from 8 Sep 2021.
-Click <a href="/sc-pr/overview">here</a>  for more information.
+Click [here](/vtl/requirements-and-process) for more information.

 ---